Skip to main content

 DROP QNODE ON DNODE dnode_id;

-This command deletes the QNODE on the specified DNODE, but it does not affect the status of that DNODE.
+Delete the QNODE on the DNODE with ID dnode_id, but this does not affect the status of that dnode.

 Query Cluster Status